mapbox/cpp/glossary.md

 ### performance

 How quickly a program does its work.
 Improving performance involves doing work faster by optimizing code to be more [efficient](#efficiency) through code changes or [compiler optimizations](#compiler-optimization-level).
-But ultimately how fast a program runs is also constrainted by the system resources and how long certain operations take on a computer: <https://gist.github.com/jboner/2841832>.
+But ultimately how fast a program runs is also constrained by the system resources and how long certain operations take on a computer: <https://gist.github.com/jboner/2841832>.

+Performance in concurrent systems usually refers to [response time](#response-time) for a single request.
+When we describe the performance of systems under load we usually are referring to [scalability](#scalability)

 ### efficiency